Beijing on track to eclipse Silicon Valley as world’s top startup hub

-Amid widespread paranoia about security issues surrounding China’s tech giants, the city of Beijing is now challenging the U.S. for global tech dominance.
+Amid widespread paranoia about security concerns surrounding China’s tech giants, the city of Beijing is now challenging the U.S. for global tech dominance.

 A new report from CB Insights shows just how rapidly Beijing is gaining on Silicon Valley, a region that has long been recognized as the epicenter of the tech innovation economy.
 According to the report on global tech hubs, Silicon Valley is still dominant, for the moment, with a big lead in the number of funding rounds.

 “Since 2012, Silicon Valley-based tech companies brought in a total of 12,000 deals, followed by New York area-based companies with 5,000,” the report says.
-“For funding, Silicon Valley companies brought in a total of $140 billion, with Beijing next coming in at $75 billion.”
+“For funding, Silicon Valley companies brought in a total of $140 billion, with Beijing next, coming in at $75 billion.”

-But that is shifting: “Beijing and Shanghai are poised to be the tech hubs of the future,” the report says.
+But all that is shifting: “Beijing and Shanghai are poised to be the tech hubs of the future,” the report says.
 “They lead among high-growth hubs for unicorns, mega-rounds, and large exits.
 Company creation is accelerating.”

 The report cites a couple of reasons it believes Beijing, and to a lesser extent, Shanghai, could surpass Silicon Valley in the coming years.